-Optimism levels are currently extremely high in India surrounding the general elections.
-There’s a clear undercurrent of expectation of a stable and decisive government which makes me wonder about the scenario of a hung parliament with no clear direction.
+Optimism levels are currently extremely high in India surrounding the elections.
+There’s a very clear undercurrent of expectation of a stable and decisive government which makes me wonder about the scenario of a hung parliament with no clear direction.

 While that is one of the possible outcomes, in most recent conversations, the positive expectations are discussed with passionate detail.
 The downside is shrugged off with a sense of inevitability and disdain.
-It makes me wonder whether as a culture, we prefer to focus on hope and expect that other problems will sort themselves out in due course.
+It makes me wonder whether as a culture, we prefer to focus on hope and expect that other problems will sort themselves out due course.

-That becomes relevant in my life as a venture debt provider when exciting startups are about to embark on a fundraising exercise.
+This becomes relevant in my life as a venture debt provider when exciting startups are about to embark on a fundraising exercise.
 Given that our portfolio predominantly consists of companies that have raised at least one round of institutional capital, these are mostly experienced entrepreneurs who have done the rounds and seen the tricks of the trade.
 While there is always a business strategy and milestones in place with a view on future funding events, in the real world most of those assumptions go awry.

 Sometimes, just sometimes, it is for the better when companies blast through their original assumptions and get to a place where “no one has gone before” (cue: Star Trek theme).
 In most situations, there is a need for companies to hit the market just as they are getting ready to showcase themselves.
 In this period, the question always is whether they should rely on the optimistic picture painted by investment bankers or build caution into assumptions on how far their cash will take them.

 As with most tricky questions in life, the answer lies somewhere in the middle.

 So, what could help entrepreneurs during these periods?